Martini-Force-Field-Initiative/MartiniGlass/docs/source/index.rst

 resolution.

 The :doc:`usage` section provides basic information about the package.
-There are details about how to :ref:`install` MartiniGlass, and a basic example of how to get started.
+There are details about how to :ref:`install <install>` MartiniGlass, and a basic example of how to get started.

 .. note::